-Some In many countries a large proportion, sometimes even a majority, of people in prison or jail have not yet been convicted.
+In many countries a large proportion, sometimes even a majority, of people in prison or jail have not yet been convicted.
 They may be under investigation; a decision may not have been made about whether their case should go to trial or they may be simply awaiting trial.

-- Different jurisdictions have different legal terms to describe such persons.
+Different jurisdictions have different legal terms to describe such persons.
 They may be referred to as being under investigation, under trial, awaiting trial or on remand.
-For ease of reference this handbook describes all such persons as being pre-trial. - In some jurisdictions the word prisoner is used only to refer to people who have been convicted.
+For ease of reference this handbook describes all such persons as being pre-trial.

+- In some jurisdictions the word prisoner is used only to refer to people who have been convicted.
 Those who are not yet convicted or who are in prison for some other reason may be referred to as detainees.
-Again for ease of reference, in this handbook the word prisoner is used to refer to everyone who is in any form of detention authorised by a legal authority. - Finally, some jurisdictions use the word prison only for places which hold convicted prisoners.
-The places which hold those who have not yet been convicted are referred to as detention houses or jails.
+Again for ease of reference, in this handbook the phrase prisoner is used to refer to everyone who is in any form of detention authorised by a legal authority. - Finally, some jurisdictions use the word prison only for places which hold convicted prisoners.
+The places which hold those who are have not yet been convicted are referred to as detention houses or jails.
 In this handbook the word prison is used to describe every place holding a person in legal detention.

-The presumption of innocence The most important principle in the management of pre-trial prisoners is the fact that they must always be presumed to be innocent.
+The presumption of innocence

+The most important principle in the management of pre-trial prisoners is the fact that they must always be presumed to be innocent.
 Unlike convicted prisoners they are not being held in prison as a punishment.
 Prison administrations must ensure that their unconvicted status is reflected in their treatment and management.

-The problems of pre-trial detention Not only must pre-trial prisoners be presumed to be innocent while awaiting trial, but in many cases they will in fact be found to be innocent once their cases come to trial.
-In addition, the judicial process in many countries is such that cases are often slow to come to court and even those who are found guilty may serve a much longer period of pre-trial detention than the sentence which they eventually receive.
+The problems of pre-trial detention

+Not only must pre-trial prisoners be presumed to be innocent while awaiting trial.
+In many cases they will also be found to be innocent once their cases come to trial.
+In addition, the judicial process in many countries is such that cases are often slow to come before the court so that even those who are found guilty may serve a much longer period of pre-trial detention than the sentence which they eventually receive.
 All of this may contribute to a legitimate sense of grievance which may affect the behaviour of many pre-trial prisoners and which should be borne in mind by prison administrations.

-Too many pre-trial prisoners
+Too many pretrial prisoners

-In many jurisdictions the slowness of the judicial system and the resultant large numbers of pre-trial prisoners are major factors in prison overcrowding.
+In many jurisdictions the slowness of the judicial system and the resultant large numbers of pre-trial prisoners are major factors in prison over-crowding.
 Poverty is also a significant element in this since many prisoners may be unable to afford the high costs of release on bail.
-In various parts of the world pre-trial prisoners make up more than half the prison population, with rates in excess of 70% in countries like Honduras, Burundi, Mozambique and India.
-Often these figures refer only to those detained under the prison administration and do not include those in police cells or other forms of detention.
+In various parts of the world pre-trial prisoners make up more than half the prison population with rates in excess of 60% in countries as far apart as Lebanon, Cameroon, India and Bolivia.56 Often these figures refer only to those detained under the prison administration and do not include those in police cells or other forms of detention.
+[1] In view of both the presumption of innocence and the presumption in favour of liberty, the remand in custody of persons suspected of an offence shall be the exception rather than the norm.